Elijah-1994/Hangman-Project/README.md

 Milestone 3

 defined the class using the class syntax.
 The init method is used to intialise the first instance of the class.
 The atritbutes are defined by the parameters.

+Milestone 4

+the game was defined using the play_game method to call to various methods.